mmikowski/urianchor/README.md

-# uriAnchor #
+# uriAnchor
+## Use libraries, not frameworks
+This is a library that strives to be best-in-class.
+If you are considering using an SPA framework, please read [Do you really want an SPA framework?][0] first.

-## Summary ##
+## Overview

-A jQuery plugin for management of the URI hash component.
+Make your application bookmarks, browser history, the back button, and the forward button act just as the user expects while enabling you to update only the part of the page that has changed.
+This jQuery plugin helps you do this by making the URI Anchor (or hash fragment, as others call it) your application state API.

 Use this plugin to manage dependent and independent variables in the hash fragment of the URI.
-It has been designed and updated over five commercial SPA projects and is featured in the book
+It has been designed and updated over five commercial SPA projects and is featured in the book book
-[Single page web applications, JavaScript end-to-end][1] It provides the capability to make the URI fragment your application state API.
-Bookmarks, browser history, the back button, and the forward button can all be made to act as the user expects while enabling you to update only the part of the page that has changed.
+**Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][1] and directly from [Manning][2].

-## Preferred listener ##
+## Preferred listener
 The preferred listener to use with URI Anchor is `hashchange`, like so:

     // jQuery